We help our clients achieve their goals through knowledge, experience and creative thinking.

 That firm, Holmstrom & Kennedy in Rockford, plays a unique role in its community-not merely because it is the oldest and one of the best firms in town, but also because of its corporate culture, a legacy of its founders.
 In this time when so many law firms seem to be governed solely by arithmetic and are almost Darwinian in nature, firms like Holmstrom & Kennedy remain an influence for good in our profession.
 Firms where collegiality still exists, where public service is part of everyone’s job description, where the quiet influence of those who have gone before still prevails, all proving the truth of Emerson’s observation that “every institution is the lengthened shadow of one man.”

 Today, HolmstromKennedyPC continues to uphold the proud tradition of R.K.
 Welsh and John Holmstrom, Jr. Lawyers at this firm are committed not only to the practice of law, but to community involvement and public service.
 It is no coincidence that HolmstromKennedy attorneys donate considerable time each year to charitable work, are active in Bar Associations and other professional groups, and continue to thrive in the Northern Illinois community.
 Twelve of our attorneys have served as President of the Winnebago County Bar Association, ten while employed with us: R.K.
 Welsh, C.K.
-Welsh (1937), John T. Holmstrom, Jr. (1971), Rich Gaines (1986), Norm Lindstedt (1992), Bobbie Holzwarth (1999), Don Moore (2003), Kim Casey (2009), Brad Koch (2015) and the soon-to-be-seated Mike Shalbrack (2018).
+Welsh (1937), John T. Holmstrom, Jr. (1971), Rich Gaines (1986), Norm Lindstedt (1992), Bobbie Holzwarth (1999), Don Moore (2003), Kim Casey (2009), Brad Koch (2015) and Mike Shalbrack (2018).
 At HolmstromKennedy we are proud of our past, and look forward to what the next century will bring us.